 Here are three rules you may have learned back in grade school that you should forget.

-Matt and I taught a legal-writing CLE last Friday.
-One of the attendees noted that she was taught early on never to start a sentence with “and” or “but.”
+At a legal-writing CLE I taught with Matt Salzwedel, one of the attendees noted that she was taught early on never to start a sentence with “and” or “but.”
 Matt explained that children are taught this rule so that they don’t fall into the trap of using “and” to start sentences over and over:

 Yesterday I woke up.
 And I got dressed.
 And then I ate breakfast.
 And I had cereal.
 And then I went outside to play.
 And it was fun.